What is Drug Detoxing?

 We understand that attending a detox centre as an inpatient can not only be worrying and stressful for some people but also can intrude on your life and be very difficult to actually find the time for.
 We believe that this should never be a reason to prevent somebody’s life getting back on track, and believe that anybody with an addiction or dependency problem should have access to high-quality, professional medical care.

-This is why we have launched our detox from home programme, allowing patients around the UK a healthy, proven and stress-free way to detox themselves from home with 24/7 support.
+This is why we have launched our detox from home programmes, allowing patients around the UK a healthy, proven and stress-free way to detox themselves from drugs at home with 24/7 support.

 If you believe this is the best option for you, you may wish to read our page on Home Drug Detox Methods.